-Use Microsoft Entra pod-managed identities in Azure Kubernetes Service (Preview)
+Use Microsoft Entra pod-managed identities in AKS (Preview)

-Microsoft Entra pod-managed identities use Kubernetes primitives to associate managed identities for Azure resources and identities in Microsoft Entra ID with pods.
+Microsoft Entra pod-managed identities use Azure Kubernetes Service (AKS) primitives to associate managed identities for Azure resources and identities in Microsoft Entra ID with pods.
 Administrators create identities and bindings as Kubernetes primitives that allow pods to access Azure resources that rely on Microsoft Entra ID as an identity provider.

 Important